-Riccardo LANARI lanari.r@irea.cnr.it
+Riccardo LANARI

-Graduated in 1989, summa cum laude, in Electronic Engineering at the University of Napoli "Federico II", in the same year he joined IRECE-CNR and after IREA, where he currently occupies the position of Senior Researcher.
-His main research interests are in the Synthetic Aperture Radar (SAR) data processing field as well as in SAR interferometry techniques; on these topics he holds two patents, has authored about 100 international journal papers and, in 1999, the book entitled "Synthetic Aperture Radar Processing", written in collaboration with prof. Giorgio Franceschetti and edited by CRC-PRESS.
-Riccardo Lanari has been a visiting scientist at different foreign research institutes, including the Institute of Space and Astronautical Science (ISAS), Japan (1993), the
+lanari.r@irea.cnr.it

-German Aerospace Research Establishment (DLR), Germany (1991 and 1994), and the Jet Propulsion Laboratory (JPL), USA (1997, 2004 and 2008), where he received a NASA award and a recognition for the technical developments related to the SRTM mission.
-He has been adjunct professor of Electrical Communication at the University of Sannio (Benevento) and lecturer of the SAR module course of the International Master in Airborne Photo-grammetry and Remote Sensing offered by the Institute of Geomatics in Barcelona (Spain).
+Graduated in 1989, summa cum laude, in Electronic Engineering at the University of Napoli "Federico II", in the same year he began his research activity at IRECE-CNR, then continued at IREA-CNR where he currently occupies the position of Director of research.
+His main research interests are in the Synthetic Aperture Radar (SAR) data processing field as well as in SAR interferometry techniques; on these topics he holds two patents, has authored about 100 international journal papers and a book entitled "Synthetic Aperture Radar Processing", written in collaboration with prof. Giorgio Franceschetti and edited by CRC-PRESS.
+Riccardo Lanari has been a visiting scientist at different foreign research institutes, including the Institute of Space and Astronautical Science (ISAS), Japan (1993), the German Aerospace Research Establishment (DLR), Germany (1991 and 1994), and the Jet Propulsion Laboratory (JPL), USA (1997, 2004 and 2008), where he received a NASA award and a recognition for the technical developments related to the SRTM mission.
+He was adjunct professor of Electrical Communication at the University of Sannio (Benevento) and lecturer of the SAR module course of the International Master in Airborne Photo-grammetry and Remote Sensing offered by the Institute of Geomatics in Barcelona (Spain).
 In 2013, he qualified as a Full Professor both in the area of Telecommunications and of Geophysics.
 He has served as a chairman and a technical program committee member at several international conferences.
 He is also Distinguished Speaker of the IEEE Geoscience and Remote Sensing Society (IEEE-GRSS) and, since 2013, Fellow of the IEEE Society.
 In October 2015 he won the "Guido Dorso" award in the section "Research".
 In November 2016 he was nominated by the European Geosciences Union (EGU) winner of the Christiaan Huygens Medal 2017, one of the prizes awarded annually by the EGU to eminent scientists for their extraordinary research contribution in the field of Earth, planetary and space sciences.
 Since December 2010 he has been director of IREA.